Frequently Asked Questions about HWC Tutoring

 A tutoring session is a conversation about your writing.
 It may involve things like brainstorming, reading aloud, discussing your ideas, or doing some writing.
 You should expect to be an active participant in this conversation.
 Every session we have has two goals: to improve your current work-in-progress and to promote your overall growth as a writer.

 How do I prepare for a meeting?
+Will you read my paper before we meet?
 What should I bring?

-When you make an appointment in our scheduling software, you'll have the option to attach a draft.
-(The very final screen confirming your appointment offers this option.)
-We will make every effort to review the draft in advance of our meeting with you, but we may not always have time to do so.
+When you make an appointment in our scheduling software, you'll have the option to attach a draft if you have one.
+(The very final screen confirming your appointment offers this option, and you can attach a draft later by clicking the yellow file folder icon at the top of the scheduler.
+You can also email a draft directly to your tutor.)
+We will make every effort to review the draft in advance of our meeting with you, and the earlier you submit a draft the better chance we have to review it.
+However, a tutor may not always have time to review your draft before the appointment, and they may not be able to read long papers in their entirety.
+Tutoring sessions can be productive whether or not prior review of a draft occurs.

 Who can meet with a tutor?